Children's programming on TBS and TNT: TBS

 In 1992, The Jetsons debuted on TBS and TNT due to Turner acquiring Hanna-Barbera.
 Original animated programming such as 2 Stupid Dogs, and SWAT Kats: The Radical Squadron were added as well, as part of the Sunday Morning In Front Of The TV block.

 In response to educational program mandates, TBS added a live-action educational program, Feed Your Mind in 1994.
 On February 20, 1995, TBS, TNT and Cartoon Network simulcasted the Space Ghost Coast to Coast episode "1st Annual World Premiere Toon-In", which included the first World Premiere Toons short "The Powerpuff Girls in Meat Fuzzy Lumkins".
 Cartoon Planet premiered on TBS in July as a response to Ted Turner enjoying watching the Space Ghost episode on TBS.

 TBS' children's programs became part of the Disaster Area block in March 1996.
 The block's branding featured an offscreen reporter inside a talking tornado of junk.
 Turner was bought by Time Warner in 1996.
-Among the programming changes instituted after the merger was the addition of later Looney Tunes/Merrie Melodies cartoons, released no earlier than August 1, 1948 (as previously mentioned); the change was promoted with the title of Super Looney Tunes.
+Among the programming changes instituted after the merger was the addition of later Looney Tunes/Merrie Melodies cartoons, released no earlier than August 1, 1948 (as previously mentioned); the change was promoted with the title of Super Looney Tunes on June 23, 1997.
 Also added were reruns of the WB Animation series Taz-Mania, which had recently ceased airing on Fox Kids.